-Click here for all the latest news of The Comet Seekers.
+Click here for all the latest news of The Comet Seekers and The Growing Season.

 "Many of this novel’s pleasures have to do with teasing out the implications of Sedgwick’s intricate pattern… This web of associations, spun by recurring images and figures, lends a different spin to the idea of a love that’s meant to be."
 New York Times Book Review

 "The novel captures wonderfully the vastness of the space and time within which its characters – and all of us – live, and poignantly conveys the experience of human loss, the simple but profound compensations of family connections, and the twin pulls of adventure and home."
 Wales Art Review